Nonprofit Analytics: How to Tap Into Your Fundraising Data

 Within the broader science of nonprofit analytics, there are four main types of analysis with different goals and prescribed uses.
 They include:

-Descriptive analytics, which visualizes events and trends that have occurred in the past to give you a better understanding of your strategies’ performance.
+Descriptive analytics visualizes past events and trends to help you better understand your strategies’ performance.

-Benefits of Nonprofit Data Analytics
+Benefits of Data Analysis for Nonprofits

 Nonprofit data analytics can only benefit your organization.
 After all, the entire point of analytics is to provide insights that help you: